 About North Augusta

-Recreational opportunities include the river, Lake Thurmond for swimming, fishing, and boating.
-There’s professional minor league baseball and hockey.
-Varied cultural events including plays, dance, opera, and symphony may be seen from several area venues.
-Horses will always be a large part of Aiken County and is present in horse racing, steeple chasing, polo, and the Augusta Futurity.
-This is the Mecca for golf including the famed Augusta National across the river in Augusta and North Augusta has a highly rated disc golf course.
+Recreational opportunities include the Savannah River and Lake Thurmond for swimming, fishing, and boating, as well as an abundance trails for mountain or road biking and jogging Sporting and cultural events include minor league baseball, theater, dance, opera and symphony which may be seen from several area venues.
+Aiken County is well known for its equine activities including horse racing, steeple chasing, polo, and the Augusta Futurity.
+This region is a Mecca for golf, including the famed Augusta National Golf Club, home of “The Master” golf tournament.
+North Augusta also has a highly rated disc golf course.

 North Augusta offers the amenities of a large town while maintaining its small town feel.
 There is a strong sense of community that is evident in its churches, civic organizations, and festivals.
 Come to South Carolina’s Riverfront and discover for yourself why so many want to call it home.
 North Augusta offers amenities ranging from beautiful public parks along the Savannah River and miles of walking and biking trails on the Greeneway.
 The new Arts and Heritage Center showcases art and history of the area.
-Augusta, Georgia’s second largest city offers great night life and top entertainers that play the Bell and James Brown Arena.
+Augusta, Georgia’s second largest city offers great night life and top entertainers that play the Bell Auditorium, Imperial Theatre and James Brown Arena.

-The city’s year-round schedule of events includes the Yellow Jessamine Festival in the spring, Music in the Park concert series in the summer and Colonial Times and Jack-O-Lantern Jubilee festivals in the fall.
+The city’s year-round schedule of events range from “Spring Fest” to the “Music in the Park” concert series in the summer and Colonial Times and Jack-O-Lantern Jubilee festivals in the fall.
 Located off West Spring Grove Avenue and about a ten minute walk from Lookaway is the North Augusta Living History Park and Sensory Garden.
 Living history comes alive through many buildings that represent the area during the colonial era.
-There are over a dozen antique shops in the area including North Augusta, Augusta and Aiken.
+There are over a dozen antique shops in North Augusta, Augusta and Aiken.
 A very popular attraction in Aiken is the Aiken County Historical Museum.

 The Sno-Cap Drive-in is a charming 1950’s style restaurant that is one of North Augusta’s famous landmarks.
 There are many other restaurants in North Augusta and across the river in Augusta.
 North Augusta is just two and one half hours from Atlanta and minutes to Augusta and Aiken’s thoroughbred country.
-Just a few hours to beach and the mountains – North Augusta is conveniently located to great fishing lakes too.
+Just a few hours to the beach and the mountains – North Augusta is conveniently located to great fishing lakes too!
 There’s something for everyone.
-It’s time to discover this beautiful city and of course – Lookaway Hall.
+It’s time to discover this beautiful city and of course – Lookaway Inn.